productscience/constellate/cl8-web/functions/scripts/readme.md

 If you don't want this verbose logging, you can normally like so:

 ```
-babel-node clearUsersandDatabase.js
+node importUsersAndTags.js
 ```

 ### clearUsersandDatabase.js

-This script, whem run will delete all the user accounts, and the accompanying data from the real time database.
+This script, when run, will delete all the user accounts, and the accompanying data from the real time database.

-Use it to clear an installation before re-importing
+Use it to clear an installation before re-importing.

 ### importUsersAndTags.js